-Research has been an integral part of the business of SA Pathology since its inception.
+Research has been an integral part of SA Pathology’s business for over 80 years.

-The close interaction between research and diagnostic pathology has led to implementation of many innovative tests that have now become routine.
+The close interaction we’ve established between research and diagnostic pathology has led to the implementation of many innovative tests that are now routine.

-SA Pathology attracts scientists of the highest calibre and has been internationally recognised across many scientific disciplines.
+SA Pathology attracts scientists of the highest calibre and we have been internationally recognised across many scientific disciplines.